osoco/osoco-site/site/content/thoughts/smalltalks2025.md

 Several authors have written about the constraints of programming and how to liberate it.

-For example, John Backus in hist Turing Award lecture in 1977 titled "Can Programming Be Liberated from the von Neumann Style?".
+For example, John Backus in hist Turing Award lecture in 1977 titled *[Can Programming Be Liberated from the von Neumann Style?](https://dl.acm.org/doi/pdf/10.1145/359576.359579)*.

-In 2008 Harel published a pun intended essay titled "Can Programming Be Liberated, Period?".
+In 2008 Harel published a pun intended essay titled *[Can Programming Be Liberated, Period?](https://www.weizmann.ac.il/math/harel/sites/math.harel/files/users/user50/LiberatingProgramming.pdf)*.
 Not specifically from the von Neumann style, but simply liberating it in a more general way.

 {{<figure src="/images/thoughts/smalltalks2025-slides/1011.png" width="100%">}}